Motivic Multiple Zeta Values and the Block Filtration

 One of the challenges in studying $\gmot$ is that we have an ambiguity in our representation of the generators: $\sigma_{2k+1}$ is unique only up to addition of another element of weight $2k+1$.
-Its depth one part is canonical, so Brown's depth graded Lie algebra avoids this issue.
+Its depth one part is canonical, so Brown's depth-graded Lie algebra avoids this issue.
 We find similar success here.

 \begin{prop} The generators $p_{2k+1}$ of $\bg$ are canonical, i.e. independent of our choice of embedding of generators $\{\sigma_{2k+1}\}\hookrightarrow \qpoly$. \end{prop} \begin{proof} Let $\sigma_{2k+1}$, $\sigma_{2k+1}^\prime\in \qpoly$ be two choices of generator for $\gmot$ in weight $2k+1$.
 We must have